jrihon/thesis/chapters/00_chapter/00_section_02.typ

 //=== A basis for definitions
 === Describing basepair orientations of nucleic acids

-At an EMBO (European Molecular Biology Organization) conference in Cambridge in 1988 #mcite(("Dickerson1989Cambridge"), biblio), a workshop _DNA Curvature and Bending_ was held by renowned nucleic acid chemists and biologist to attempt to resolve a particular issue: to quantitatively describe intra- and interbasepair orientations.
+At an EMBO (European Molecular Biology Organization) conference in Cambridge in 1988 #mcite(("Dickerson1989Cambridge"), biblio), a workshop _DNA Curvature and Bending_ was held by renowned nucleic acid scientists to attempt to resolve a particular issue: to quantitatively describe intra- and interbasepair orientations.
 This description was meant to prove useful in order to further expand the geometric descriptors of nucleic acid chains and helices.
 Several groups  were tasked to come up with a program (e.g. Lavery group made Curves+ #mcite(("Lavery2009Curves"), biblio), Wilson group made 3DNA #mcite(("Lu20033DNA"), biblio)) that would be held against the following criteria: (i) follow IUPAC nomenclature #mcite(("Iupac1983nucleicacids"), biblio), (ii) make a general purpose software to describe polynucleotide chains, (iii) adhere to a specific set of instructions on how to construct reference basis frames in order to (iv) define parameters on rotations and translations of basepairs (see @fig-appendix-basepairorient for an overview of the defined basepair parameters).

 Over the years, the two aforementioned packages have blown the competition out of the field.
 Their usage is applied to parametrising groove widths, helical size of duplexes and of course basepair orientations.